HL7/fhir-specialty-rx/input/pages/index.md

 ### Overview
-This FHIR implementation Guide describes the exchange of data (demographic, prescription, clinical and financial) for dispensing specialty medications by pharmacies as well as facilitating enrollment of patients in programs offered by third parties such as but not limited to Hub vendors and Pharmaceutical manufacturers.
+This FHIR implementation Guide describes the exchange of data (demographic, prescription, clinical and financial) for dispensing specialty medications by pharmacies as well as facilitating enrollment of patients in programs offered by third parties such as, but not limited to, Hub vendors and Pharmaceutical manufacturers.

 This guide is co-branded between HL7 and the National Council for Prescription Drug Programs (NCPDP)